Extended deserialization

 julia> Serde.deser(TimeZone, Dict{String,Any}())

-Finally, we can determine the 'nulltype' for custom types when they are empty or not specified at all.
+We can also determine the 'nulltype' for custom types when they are empty or not specified at all.

 This function is not used explicitly and can only be overridden for the deserialization process.